According to This Royal Family Member, No One Really Wants to Be King or Queen

 It's like having the whole world know you're gonna become president some day.

 The life of the royal family is beyond compare.
-Prince William and Prince Harry have spent their entire lives in the spotlight and although they’ve obviously enjoyed some major perks (to the tune of $40 million a piece), it would be understandable to find out that at times it can be a bit much.
+Prince William and Prince Harry have spent their entire lives in the spotlight and although they’ve obviously enjoyed some major perks, it would be understandable to find out that at times it can be a bit much.
 This sentiment was put on the record by Prince Harry in an interview with Newsweek.

 When discussing the modernization of the British monarchy, Prince Harry made an interesting remark in regard to the burden of the crown.
 (Take a look at what the royal line of succession looks like with the newest royal baby on the way.)

 “We are involved in modernizing the British monarchy.
 We are not doing this for ourselves but for the greater good of the people….
 Is there any one of the royal family who wants to be king or queen?
 I don’t think so, but we will carry out our duties at the right time.”

 See?
 Uncle Ben was right to tell Peter Parker that with great power comes great responsibility—and sometimes that power may even be too overwhelming for one of the world’s most influential families.
 Despite all the requisite power, pomp, and circumstance that comes with being a member of the royal family, Harry says he is able to maintain some sort of normalcy in his day to day life: